-^{6.} Differences due to consideration of provisions as the carrying value of assets in the financial statements are net of general provisions.
+^{6.} Differences due to consideration of provisions as the carrying value of assets in the financial statements are net of general provisions

-^{7.} Differences due to recognition of the effects of collateral as credit risk mitigation.
+^{7.} Differences due to other differences, including recognition of credit risk mitigation.

 ^{8.} Differences due to valuation of net FX and commodity positions in accordance to market risk requirements.